 - Cinnamon: Adds warmth and a hint of spice.

-Flour: Forms the base of the crumbly topping.
+- Flour: Forms the base of the crumbly topping.

-How to Make Peach Crumble
+How to Make my Peach Crumble recipe

 - Make the filling: In a bowl, whisk together melted butter, brown sugar, cornstarch, lemon juice, and cinnamon until smooth.
 Stir in the peaches and water.